core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Validation of Responses # {#chap-sec-group-caching-validation}

 When directly interacting with the servers in the CoAP group to refresh its cache entries, the proxy cannot rely on response revalidation anymore.
 In fact, responses protected with Group OSCORE cannot have 2.03 (Valid) as Outer Code.
-Response revalidation remains possible end-to-end between the client and the servers in the group, by means of the inner ETag or Multi-ETag option.
+Response revalidation remains possible end-to-end between the client and the servers in the group, by means of the inner ETag or Multi-ETag Option.

-Finally, it is not possible for a client to revalidate responses to a group request from an aggregated cache entry at the proxy, by using the outer Group-ETag option as defined in {{sec-proxy-caching-valid}}.
+Finally, it is not possible for a client to revalidate responses to a group request from an aggregated cache entry at the proxy, by using the outer Group-ETag Option as defined in {{sec-proxy-caching-valid}}.
 In fact, that would require the proxy to reply with an unprotected 2.03 (Valid) response.
 However, success responses have to be protected with Group OSCORE, and more generally cannot have 2.03 (Valid) as Outer Code.

 # Security Considerations # {#chap-security-considerations}